-First things first, you'll want to make sure you're registered for the exam.
-Registration ends on May 1st, so you've still got a little time.
-But don't delay!
-Go to LSAC's registration page here and sign up.
+First things first, you’ll want to make sure you’re registered for the exam.
+Don’t delay!
+Go to LSAC’s registration page here and sign up.

 Now that you’re registered, the next seven to eight weeks become all about improving your LSAT score.
 If you are a student currently enrolled in a PowerScore course, congratulations: the course itself will give you all of the structure and guidance you need to make the most of your time!
 Ditto for those about to begin a course.
 You’re on the right path.

 For non-students, however, the road may be a little less clear, and you are my intended audience for this post.
 Here’s what you should consider:

 To capitalize on the remaining time, you first need a plan of attack!
 Fortunately, we offer a comprehensive eight-week plan for self-studiers (those working with the PowerScore Bibles) here.
 If you are just starting out that is a tremendous asset, as it will outline exactly what you’ll need to do over the coming weeks.

 For many people, the primary focus of the last two months is a shift away from conceptual knowledge, and towards timed practice tests, as you prepare your body and mind for the rigors of test day.
 Once you feel you have a strong grasp of the mechanics of how to beat the exam, it’s crucial you put those skills into practice with test content in the form of complete LSATs.